MicrosoftDocs/customer-insights/topics/developers/articles/glossary.md

 ## event properties

-Data sent to Aria are essentially a collection of key-value pairs.
+Data sent to Product Insights are essentially a collection of key-value pairs.
 These are also referred to event properties.
 If you sent country code, action taken, and button pressed, these three are all event properties over which you can run aggregation operations, such